freshplanet/ANE-MultiPeerConnectivity/README.md

-Air Native Extension for iOS Audio Session (iOS)
+Air Native Extension for iOS Multipeer Connectivity (iOS7)
 ======================================

-This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for managing the background music on iOS and Android.
-It will disable music from other apps and set the appropriate audio session for your app.
+This is an [Air native extension](http://www.adobe.com/devnet/air/native-extensions-for-air.html) for managing the multipeer connections on iOS.
+It will detect all iOS7 nearby devices, connect to them and send a message to the connected ones.
 It has been developed by [FreshPlanet](http://freshplanet.com) and is used in the game [SongPop](http://songpop.fm).

 Installation